Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems

 \subsubsection{CvT}

-The results of individual and pairwise measures of bias analysis of the transformer based model CvT for various domains on the JPEG compressed evaluation corpora is shown in table \ref{table_3bias_cvt_compressed}.
-The top portionof the table shows results of individual measures.
-Similar to ViT, compression decreases the accuracies of the CvT model, particularly the class GAN accuracy (Acc\textsubscript{gan}), whereas class Real (Acc\textsubscript{real}) maintains its high accuracy.
-But compared to the model ViT, the drop in the accuracies for class GAN of the CvT model is massively very high.
+The results of individual and pairwise measures of bias analysis of the CvT based model over the compressed evaluation corpora are shown in table \ref{table_3bias_cvt_compressed}.
+The top portion of the table shows the results of individual measures.
+Similar to the results of ViT (in table \ref{table_3bias_vit_compressed}), compression decreases accuracies of the CvT based model, particularly the class GAN accuracy (Acc\textsubscript{gan}), whereas class Real (Acc\textsubscript{real}) maintains its high accuracies.
+But compared to ViT, the drop in the accuracies for class GAN of the CvT based model is massively very high.
 Also, this accuracy decay in CvT is not similar across different social groups within a domain, indicating high bias.

-Bottom portion of the table presents the results of pairwise analysis of CvT for various domains on the JPEG compressed evaluation corpora.
-From this table, it can be understood that, for the class GAN of the CvT model, the ideal unbiased scenario which was seen in the previous uncompressed evaluation setting of CvT (in table \ref{table_3bias_cvt}) has been completely overturned to a very largely biased scenario due to compression.
-This is because the drop in GAN accuracies are not similar for various groups within a domain (except for the dark skin female vs. light skin male pairs).
-Whereas, it can be observed that the class Real of the CvT still maintains the ideal unbiased scenario as in the previous uncompressed evaluation setting.
+The bottom portion of the table \ref{table_3bias_cvt_compressed} presents the results of pairwise analysis of CvT over the compressed evaluation corpora.
+From the table, it can be understood that, for the class GAN predictions of CvT, the ideal unbiased scenario which was seen in the previous uncompressed evaluation setting of CvT (in table \ref{table_3bias_cvt}) has been completely overturned to a very largely biased scenario due to compression.
+This is because the drop in GAN accuracies are not similar across the groups within a domain (except for the dark skin female vs. light skin male pairs).
+Whereas, it can be observed that the class Real predictions of the CvT still maintains the ideal unbiased scenario as in the previous uncompressed evaluation setting.